ankitbioinfo/NiCo_v2/README.md

 font_weight='bold' # Weight of the font for node labels is in bold letters.
 Other option is 'normal' )
 ```

+Using the edge weight can be used in a following way.

 <div align="center">
 <img src="niche_interactions/Niche_interactions_without_edge_weights_R0.png" alt="" width="640">